ByteRookie/AGS_Service/README.md

 4. If any active room has a TV that is on, status changes to `ON TV`.
 5. Otherwise the status is simply `ON`.

 `determine_primary_speaker` sorts devices in each active room by priority and picks the first playing speaker.
-If none are found it checks again after `primary_delay` seconds and falls back to the preferred device.
+If none are found it immediately falls back to the preferred device.

 `execute_ags_logic` uses the sensor data to join active speakers, unjoin inactive ones and reset TV speakers back to the TV source when required.